k21971/EvilHack/doc/evilhack-changelog.md

 - Follow-up to last commit (player poly'd by monster)
 - New wizard-mode command - #wizcrown
 - Adjust feedback given when using #wizsmell
-- Fix: logic with using forges, allow reforging amulets/rings
+- Fix: logic with using forges
+- Change how Infidel quest leader handles asking for the quest artifact